mmnsports.com

 Jasmine Paolini Wins Record-Setting Wimbledon Semifinal, Faces Barbora Krejcikova Nextillustration

-Jasmine Paolini emerged victorious in the longest women's semifinal on record, defeating Donna Vekic after a grueling 2 hours and 51 minutes on Centre Court.
+Jasmine Paolini emerged victorious in the longest Wimbledon women's semifinal on record, defeating Donna Vekic after a grueling 2 hours and 51 minutes on Centre Court.
 Despite losing the first set and facing imminent defeat in each of the last two sets, Paolini triumphed with a score of 2-6, 6-4, 7-6 (10-8).

 Paolini's perseverance was evident throughout the match, often reminding herself to “Try, point by point” and “Fight for every ball.”
-This victory propels her into her second consecutive Grand Slam , having never won a match at the All England Club until last week.
+This victory propels her into her second consecutive Grand Slam final, having never won a match at the All England Club until last week.

-Krejcikova, the 2021 champion, defeated 2022 Wimbledon champion Elena Rybakina in the second semifinal with a score of 3-6, 6-3, 6-4.
+Krejcikova, the 2021 French Open champion, defeated 2022 Wimbledon champion Elena Rybakina in the second semifinal with a score of 3-6, 6-3, 6-4.
 This match, although 44 minutes shorter than Paolini's, was equally dramatic as Krejcikova recovered from a 4-0 deficit in the first set to secure her victory.

 Both semifinal matches showcased intense competition, with Krejcikova saying, “During the second set, somewhere in the middle, I was getting my momentum...
 I started to be in a zone — and I didn't want to leave the zone.”

 Paolini's win was marked by her resilience.
 Vekic, despite having more points (118-111), more winners (42-26), and more service breaks (4-3), could not secure the win.
-Paolini capitalized on her third match point when Vekic hit a forehand wide, advancing to the final after overcoming significant challenges on the grass courts at Wimbledon.
+Paolini capitalized on her third match point when Vekic a forehand wide, advancing to the final after overcoming significant challenges on the grass courts at Wimbledon.

-Paolini, 28, is the first woman since Serena Williams in 2016 to reach the finals of both Roland Garros and Wimbledon in the same season.
+Paolini, 28, is the first woman since Serena in 2016 to reach the finals of both Roland Garros and Wimbledon in the same season.
 Her journey to the final has been surprising, given her previous record of not advancing past the second round in any major tournament until reaching the fourth round at the Australian Open in January.
 Additionally, she had not won a single tour-level match on grass before this Wimbledon fortnight.

 Krejcikova, also 28, brings her Grand Slam experience to the final, having previously been ranked No. 2 in singles and No. 1 in doubles, with seven major titles in doubles.
 Reflecting on her performance and the influence of her mentor, the late Jana Novotna, Krejcikova said, “I have so many beautiful memories...
 I'm just fighting for every single ball, because I think that's what she would want me to do.”